RDR: the Recap, Deliberate, and Respond Method for Enhanced Language Understanding: RDR-Methodology

-An \textit{off-the-shelf} graph extraction method is applied to extract a subgraph $KG_x$ from the larger knowledge graph $KG$, and, subsequently, a graph embedding model $Aggr(g(KG_x,\theta'))$ is used to obtain the graph embedding for $x$, denoted as $e_x$.
-The language model embedding $x'$ and the subgraph embedding $e_x$ are passed through an embedding fusion model with a classification head $h(e_x,x',\theta^{''})$ to obtain the logits $z$.
-The loss is computed using the logits $z$ and the ground truth $y$.
+The steps for the traditional method are as follows: \begin{enumerate} \item Feed the tokenized text $T(x)$ into a language model, obtaining the embedding $x'$. \item Apply an \textit{off-the-shelf} graph extraction method to extract a subgraph $KG_x$ from the larger knowledge graph $KG$. \item Apply a graph embedding model $Aggr(g(KG_x,\theta'))$ to obtain the graph embedding for $x$, denoted as $e_x$. \item Pass the language model embedding $x'$ and the subgraph embedding $e_x$ into an embedding fusion model with a classification head $h(e_x,x',\theta^{''})$ to obtain the logits $z$.
+Compute the loss using logits $z$ and ground truth $y$, and update the embedding fusion model. \end{enumerate}